kglw-dot-net/phase1/blog/_posts/a conversation with The King Gizzard professor.md

 Look, I could go into a big rant about what I think about Triple J. But just basically, Triple J is part of an older music industry model where they have a relationship with the major labels, which is a problem because Triple J has centralized programming now.
 When I was listening to it as a student back in the 80s and early 90s, each DJ got to program their own show, so it wasn't a monopoly.
 There were maybe eight or nine DJs all programming different stuff, drawing on all different networks of music in Australia.
 Now, it's one person making those decisions, someone who's a middle-aged white man.
 So they have strong relationships with record companies, and they recognize that getting a new artist on the station is a stepping stone to get commercially famous.
 That happens because of the way copyright payments and APRA payments work in Australia.
 So as a record label, because there's only a few big radio stations, Triple J is one way you can promote your artists out there, get APRA royalties for your act, and get some money for the investment that you've made in them.
 For independent artists, you really need to come through the Triple J Unearthed program and then get someone in Triple J to really support you, otherwise you have to pay a publicist $10,000 a month to keep pushing your stuff to the head honchos.
 With King Gizzard, because they're independent, because their music sometimes is not radio friendly, the whole identity of the band doesn't fit well into one genre, so that doesn't fit into a particular show they want to promote.

 W.B.T.G.
 Slinger:
-The fans are actually pushing to get The Dripping Tap into the Hottest 100 Next week, and it's looking like it possibly could.
+The fans are actually pushing to get The Dripping Tap into the Hottest 100 Next week.

 Dr. Barry Hill:
 Even the J Hottest 100, that's become this hilarious, sort of way of ‘let's see how we can stack the voting’.